IbcAlpha/IBC/userguide.md

 - the simplest way is to tell it where to find the file in the script that starts IBC.
 In this way, you can give the configuration file any name you like.
 This is the recommended approach, and the supplied scripts follow this approach.
-If you want change the filename from config.ini, or if you store it somewhere other than the default location, you'll have to edit the start script to declare its new name and location.
+If you want to change the filename from config.ini, or if you store it somewhere other than the default location, you'll have to edit the start script to declare its new name and location.